WWE ID Championship

 The WWE ID Championship is a men's professional wrestling championship created and promoted by the American company WWE for their Independent Development (ID) program.
-Unlike WWE's other titles, both the men's and women's ID championships are exclusively defended on the independent circuit and open to all independent wrestlers.
-The current champion is Cappuccino Jones, who defeated Jack Cartwheel in a tournament final to become the inaugural champion at Game Changer Wrestling's event, The ID Showcase, on August 1, 2025.

-WWE ID is designed to provide a pathway for independent wrestlers to transition into WWE.
-Both the men's and women's ID championships were established on February 18, 2025, and if a non-WWE ID wrestler wins either title, they receive a WWE ID contract.
+Both the men's and women's ID championships were established on February 18, 2025.
+As WWE ID is designed to provide a pathway for independent wrestlers to transition into WWE, both the men's and women's ID championships are exclusively defended on the independent circuit and open to all independent wrestlers unlike WWE's other titles.
+If a non-WWE ID wrestler wins either title, they receive a WWE ID contract.
+The inaugural champion was Cappuccino Jones.
+The current champion is Max Abrams, who is in his first reign.
+He won the title by defeating Chazz "Starboy" Hall at The Nightmare Factory's event, The ID Showcase, on June 26, 2026.

 History

 In October 2024, the American professional wrestling company WWE introduced the Independent Development (ID) program, similar to their Next in Line (NIL) program for college athletes, with ID to support the development of independent wrestlers by collaborating with various wrestling schools and promotions on the independent circuit.
 The inaugural partner promotions and schools confirmed were Reality of Wrestling, Black and Brave Academy, Nightmare Factory, Elite Pro Wrestling Training Center, and KnokX Pro Academy.

 During a press conference on February 18, 2025, WWE's Chief Content Officer, Paul "Triple H" Levesque, unveiled men's and women's WWE ID Championships.
 The titles were designed to be defended exclusively across the independent circuit, offering emerging talent increased exposure and opportunities.
 The inaugural champions were determined through a tournament featuring top prospects from the WWE ID program.
 The tournament matches were scheduled to take place at various independent wrestling shows, highlighting WWE's collaboration with the independent wrestling scene.
 Participants of the inaugural tournament were all WWE ID prospects, and first round matches were held by Game Changer Wrestling (GCW) on April 16 and Future Stars of Wrestling on April 18 during WrestleMania 41 week.
 It was then confirmed that after the crowning of the inaugural champions, all independent wrestlers would be eligible to challenge for the ID Championships and that if a non-WWE ID wrestler were to win either title, they would receive a WWE ID contract.

 The men's tournament format was a double-elimination tournament.
-On July 8, 2025, it was confirmed that the tournament final would be held at GCW's event, The ID Showcase, on August 1 during SummerSlam week.
+On July 8, 2025, it was confirmed that the tournament final would be held at GCW's ID Showcase, on August 1 during SummerSlam week.
 The final was between Cappuccino Jones and Jack Cartwheel, which Jones won to become the inaugural ID Champion.